leolanese/Angular-Signals-Theme/README.md

 # Angular-Signals-Theme

-## Angular Signal as Reactive theme
+## Angular Signal as Reactive theme with stand-alone Components

 - Signals Rule!
 Re-imagine Dynamic Theming with Angular Signals
 - Dynamic Themes, Simplified: The Power of Angular Signals.
 Upgrade easily your theming game to Reactive Style Changes with Angular Signals